gatoatigrado/vimap/README.md

 When you decorate `get_url` with `@vimap.fcn_worker`, it creates a function that will take keyword arguments for instantiating resources, and returns a `Worker()` instance.
+To reiterate,

+-   The type of `get_url` is `**kwargs -> Worker`,

+-   Specifically, in this case, `get_url(connection=X)` is a `Worker` instance

+-   A “single” `Worker` instance is used by all sub-processes.
+(Since process forking means variables aren’t shared, you can think of them as deep copies of this single worker instance.)

 Any kwargs that are “tagged” as post-fork context managers will be used as such on the worker processes, otherwise they’ll be passed unchanged.
 For example,

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 @vimap.fcn_worker